 He served as a Policy Aide for the Office of the Lieutenant Governor from 1977 through 1981.

 A 1966 graduate of La Salle Academy, Senator Ruggerio attended Bryant College and earned his Bachelor of Science degree in 1974 from Providence College.
-He is a retired Administrator of the New England Laborers Labor Management Co-op Trust.
+He is retired as an Administrator of the New England Laborers Labor Management Coop Trust.
 He serves on the Board of Directors of the Wanskuck Library and as a member of the Sons of Italy, Loggia Vittoria and the DaVinci Center Development Committee.

 Among the awards and honors Senator Ruggerio has received for his public service is The Humane Society of the United States’ Humane Legislator Award, in recognition of his efforts to prohibit double-decker horse trailers.